officialrajdeepsingh/awesome-nextjs/README.md

 - [ui.jln.dev](https://ui.jln.dev) - It has over 1000 VS Code themes added as shadcn/ui Themes.
 - [shadcn/ui theme generator](https://shadcn-ui-theme-generator.vercel.app/) - A Simple theme generator for shadcn/ui that provides greater control over color variables.
+- [Zippy Starter](https://zippystarter.com/tools/shadcn-ui-theme-generator) - Shadcn UI theme generator allows you to easily create custom themes from a single color, which you can then copy and paste into your applications.

 ## Icons Library